apache/ozone/CONTRIBUTION.md

 If you have never contributed to Apache Hadoop before, then you may find it useful to read [How To Contribute](https://cwiki.apache.org/confluence/display/HADOOP/How+To+Contribute+to+Ozone).

-This document summarize the contribution process and defines the differenceis.
+This document summarize the contribution process and defines the differences.

 ## What can I contribute?